-BL1 is Bolton Metropolitan Boroughs single biggest postcode, it incorporates several residential areas and of course the town centre.
+BL1 is Bolton Metropolitan Boroughs single biggest postcode and incorporates several residential areas and of course the town centre.
 Cardwells have been successfully selling houses in BL1 and renting properties in BL1 since 1982.
-The area contains approximately 26,997 households with a population of about 63,209 (2011 census).

 Significant areas within the postcode district